felipeg48/DMongo/README.md

 ### Features:

 1. Dynamic Collections (work in progress)
+2. Data Types (work in progress).
+Note: For now only annonymous types are accepted.
-2. DB Actions - Update, Insert, Delete (work in progress)
+3. DB Actions - Update, Insert, Delete (work in progress)
-3. DB Query - all Finders and Linq (not done)
+4. DB Query - all Finders and Linq (not done)
+5. Extra functionallity from the CSharp Driver (not done)
-4. Multithread - (not done)
+6. Multithread - (not done)
-5. More and more...
+7. More and more...

 ### Notes:

 This project is being develop on Mono for Mac using the CSharpDriver Libraries, NUnit and Mono implementation of the C# language.
 I haven't tested it yet on a windows environment, but this inital commit should work.
+I used the .NET Framework 4.0

 [My Blog](http://felipeg48.blogspot.com)